• Skip to primary navigation

 Feijoa Drinks

 So much of that distinctive flavor and perfume can be found in the feijoa skins.
 If you have more feijoas than you know what to do with you can use whole feijoas to make fabulous feijoa syrup.
-A great refreshing option on a warm or not so warm day.
+A great refreshing option on a warm or not-so-warm day.

-You can get also get multiple uses from the same batch of feijoas by using the left over skins from any of these other recipes to make an easy feijoa fizz.
+You can get also get multiple uses from the same batch of feijoas by using the leftover skins from any of these other recipes to make an easy feijoa fizz.
 It takes a few days to make, but most of that is leaving it alone to let the natural yeasts in the feijoa skins do their thing.
 With very little effort before you know it you'll be knocking back a batch of you're very own fizz.
-Its kind of like a mild feijoa cider and very delicious!
+It's kind of like a mild feijoa cider and very delicious!

 Glass of made up feijoa syrup with ice and fresh feijoa garnish, with bottle of feijoa syrup and fresh feijoas and leaves.